patelkar92/mtc-infra-prod/README.md

-# mtc-infra-prod
+ # This is a prod Terraform is for infra developers.
-Terraform code for MTC
+ The infra was last modified by: Karan Patel